 According to The Radicati Group, a technology market research company, the average adult will receive 92 email messages per day.
 So there are high chances people might ignore your email if they don’t know you well.
 Chances are you might not know whether your recipient opened the email or not.
 In such a case, having the knowledge of how to know if someone read your email becomes critical.

 There are two ways you can establish that, and it will only take a few minutes to get it done:

-- In this post, we will be discussing the two methods that guides you on how to know if someone read your email and the best way to increase open rates.
+In this post, we will be discussing the two methods that guide you on how to know if someone read your email and the best way to increase open rates.

 Use third-party, email tracking applications

 If you are an employer or are running a business, you might require more than just knowing whether your email was opened or not.
 Apart from email opens, you might be interested in certain insights or metrics that might shape your strategy or next decision making.

 In such a case, learning how do you know if someone read your email or not might need a third party software – an email tracking application.
 Good news is, these applications offer more features than the native free-to-use email clients.
 The bad news is, unlike with Outlook read receipt, which is free to use, these are paid services attracting monthly or yearly subscriptions.
 However, some offer free basics but with limited features.